citerus/notes/README.md

 Notes! application.
 If something went wrong, you're likely to get a Clojure stacktrace that no mortal can interpret.
 Sorry.

+## Deploying and running on a PaaS

+Please have a look at the individual PaaS deployment guides:

+OpenShift

 ## License

 Source code is licensed under [The MIT License (MIT)](http://www.citerus.se/).
 Copyright © 2013 [Citerus AB](http://www.citerus.se/)